nann-cheng/nann-cheng.github.io/content/authors/admin/_index.md

 ## About Me

-I am a researcher in the field of multi-party secure computation, with a focus on reducing communication complexity of MPC protocols for either general or specific compuation problems.
-My research goal is to promote the adaption of MPC-based PETs (privacy-enhancing technologies) into real-world industries.
+I specialize in multi-party secure computation, with a focus on reducing communication complexity of MPC protocols for either general or specific compuation problems.
+I hope my work will help accelerate the adaption of privacy-enhancing technologies (PETs) in real-world industries.

+Outside of my research, I like hiking and reading a wide range of books, particularly in history and philosophy.